Arizona hires Charita Stubbs as program's next volleyball coach, Dave Rubio's successor

 Stubbs said she's "excited to lead my alma mater as I bleed red and blue."

-Formerly Charita Johnson, she played for Rubio at Arizona from 1992-94 and became the first player in program history to tab 300 kills, 300 digs and 100 blocks in one season.
-She led the Wildcats to back-to-back Sweet 16 appearances during her final two seasons, and earned All-Pac-10 honors in '94.
-Stubbs holds records for career (117) and single match (eight) solo blocks.
+Formerly Charita Johnson, Stubbs played for Rubio at Arizona from 1992-94 and became the first player in program history to accumulate 300 kills, 300 digs and 100 blocks in one season.
+She led the Wildcats to back-to-back Sweet 16 appearances during her final two seasons and earned All-Pac-10 honors in '94.
+Stubbs holds school records for career (117) and single-match (eight) solo blocks.

 After playing professionally in France, Stubbs returned to Tucson and became an assistant and associate head coach under Rubio.
-In 2006, she was hired as N.C.
-State's head coach, where she posted a 22-111 record (4-80 in ACC play).
+In 2006, she was hired as the head coach at North Carolina State, where she posted a 22-111 record (4-80 in ACC play).

-Since returning to Arizona in 2013 to serve as Rubio's assistant, the Wildcats won 175 games and qualified for the postseason five times.
+Since returning to Arizona in 2013 to serve as Rubio's assistant, the Wildcats have won 175 matches and qualified for the postseason five times.

+In naming Stubbs as Rubio's successor, the UA executed a plan similar to how it handled the softball program's coaching change in June 2021.
+Caitlin Lowe was elevated to the head-coaching position on the same day that Mike Candrea officially announced his retirement.

 Photos: Arizona Wildcats volleyball coach Dave Rubio over the years